mtlynch/mtlynch.io/content/posts/zig-extraneous-build/index.md

 var reader = std.io.getStdIn().reader();
 ...
 while (true) {
-      _ = reader.readByte() catch |err| switch (err) {
+      _ = reader.readByte() { // Slow!
+One syscall per byte
           ...
       };
       ...
   }
 ```

-So, every time my application called `readByte` in the loop, it had to halt execution, request an input read from the operating system, then resume when the OS delivered the single byte.
+So, every time my application called `readByte` in the loop, it had to halt execution, request an input read from the OS, then resume when the OS delivered the single byte.

 The fix [was simple](https://github.com/mtlynch/eth-zvm/pull/26).
 I had to use a buffered reader.
 Instead of reading a single byte at a time from the OS, I'd use Zig's built-in `std.io.bufferedReader`, which causes my application to read large chunks of data from the OS.
 That way, I only have to make a fraction of the syscalls.